appbaseio/reactive-manual/docs/v1.0.0/components/ReactiveList.md

 -  **sortBy** `String` [optional]
     sort the results by either `asc` or `desc` order.
 It is an alternative to `sortOptions`, both can't be used together.
 - **sortOptions** `Object Array` [optional]
-    an alternative to the `sortBy` prop, `sortOptions` creates a sorting view in the ResultList component's UI.
+    an alternative to the `sortBy` prop, `sortOptions` creates a sorting view in the ReactiveList component's UI.
 Each array element is an object that takes three keys:
     - `label` - label to be displayed in the UI.
     - `field` - data field to use for applying the sorting criteria on.
     - `order` - specified as either `asc` or `desc`.